happner/happner/docs/configuration.md

 See also: [What are Components?](components.md#what-are-components)

-The `config.components` section should list components to be loaded into the mesh as follows:
+The `config.components` section should list components to be loaded into the mesh.
+The full complement of possibly config looks as follows:

 ```javascript
   ...